larrytron92/UltimateDotNetTools/README.md

 Orginally, I planned to build this project in .NET Standard 2.1 to really get the best performance out of the newest version of C#, but it would have restricted the amount of compatible .NET technologies because in my experience as a software developer working for various companies, a lot of them are stuck on outdated technologies and cannot afford to spend time rebuilding everything from the ground up.

+The package will also work on .NET 5 \o/

+I found out, much to my chagrin, that .NET 5 supports Standard 2.0 but not Standard 2.1 for some reason.
+I've decided to keep this repo going because it'll be the only version of this toolset that's both backwards compatible with the majority of the old pre-.NET 5 frameworks as well as .NET 5 itself.

+Anything apps that's targeting .NET 5 and beyond should use the newer version of this toolset, I'll post the link when it's finished.

 # Technologies & Dependencies

 .NET Standard 2.0